Jurisdictional dualism in France: Administrative order

+The administrative courts (ordre administratif) in France are one of the two main branches of the French dual court system, the other being the judiciary order.
+It handles cases between individuals and the government at any level.

 Courts of the administrative order have jurisdiction when a "public person" (not a human, but a personne publique) is involved, for example, a municipality or a government department.
-Courts of the administrative order are organized in three levels: The Council of State, the administrative courts of appeal in the second instance, and the administrative tribunals in the first instance; these courts ensure a balance between the prerogatives of public power and the rights of citizens.
+Courts of the administrative order are organized in three levels: The Council of State, the administrative courts of appeal in the second instance, and the administrative courtsin the first instance; these courts ensure a balance between the prerogatives of public power and the rights of citizens.

+Specifically excluded from administrative law are civil cases between private individuals, as well as cases of criminal law; these are both handled by the § ordinary courts.